Jayanth-MKV/Chegg_Enhancer/README.md

 2. Ensure that the extension is enabled and active.
 You should see the extension icon in the Chrome toolbar.
 3. When you are on the Chegg question answering page, the extension will automatically monitor the availability of new questions.
 4. Once a new question becomes available, the extension will play a sound to notify you.
-5. To skip to the next question quickly, click on the "Skip" button provided by the extension.
-6. Customize the extension settings by clicking on the extension icon in the Chrome toolbar.
+5. Click on the extension icon to customize the sound notification settings or disable the extension if needed.
-   - Adjust the sound notification preferences.
-   - Customize the behavior of the skip button, such as skipping only unanswered questions or skipping questions with specific criteria.
-   - Fine-tune other settings according to your preferences.
-7. Enjoy the convenience of receiving instant alerts for available questions and the efficiency of the skip button feature, allowing you to answer questions more efficiently.
+6. Enjoy the convenience of receiving instant alerts for available questions, allowing you to be more productive and efficient in answering them.

-## Troubleshooting

-If you encounter any issues or have questions regarding the Chegg Question Availability Chrome Extension, please try the following steps:

-1. Ensure that you are using the latest version of the extension.
-2. Check that you have a stable internet connection.
-3. Verify that the extension is enabled and active in the Chrome toolbar.
-4. If the sound notification is not playing, make sure your device's sound is turned on and the volume is audible.
-5. If the extension fails to detect question availability or the skip button doesn't work as expected, try refreshing the page or restarting your browser.

-If the problem persists, please [open an issue](https://github.com/your-extension-repo/issues) in the extension's GitHub repository, providing as much detail as possible about the problem you are experiencing.

 ## Contributing